Institute of Medicine (IOM) Report

-There are 4 key messages that structure the discussion and recommendations presented in the report
+There are 4 key messages that structure the discussion and recommendations presented in the Institute of Medicine (IOM) report:

 Effective workforce planning and policy making require better data collection and an improved information infrastructure